Vyral/monte-mohr-recruiting/_posts/2020-04-29-be-blessed-by-helping-others.md

 {% include youtube.html %}

 <center><em>During a difficult time in my life, I acquired a hunger for learning.
-I’m sharing that story and the book that helped me do it.</em></center>
+I&rsquo;m sharing that story and the book that helped me do it.</em></center>

 &nbsp;

 Today I want to share how I received my hunger for learning.&nbsp;